-The board consists of 10 directors, six of whom are divisional representatives elected by member clubs.
-The divisional representatives include three directors from Championship clubs, two from League One clubs and one from a League Two club.
-The remaining four directors are independent of clubs and include the chairman, the chief executive and two independent non-executive directors.
+The Board consists of nine directors, six of whom are divisional representatives elected by member Clubs.
+The divisional representatives include three directors from Championship Clubs, two from League One Clubs and one from a League Two club.
+The remaining three directors are independent of Clubs.

 Debbie Jevans CBE